![]() |

 Surgery including organ transplants.

-Weather Cold weather can cause an attack so be sure to keep the extremities warm.
+Weather if cold can cause an attack so be sure to keep the extremities warm.
 Of course the attack will often happen there, especially in the toes.
 Avoid being outside during cold weather as much as possible.
 Hot and humid weather can also cause an attack.

 The contents of this site are intended for educational and information purposes only.